witchi/mainzelliste-client/README.md

 ### 1.0.2

+####Bug fix

-Bug fix: Fields added by AddPatientToken#addField did not appear in output of AddPatientToken#toJSON.
+- Fields added by AddPatientToken#addField did not appear in output of AddPatientToken#toJSON.

+####Other Changes

+- Removed debug messages.
+- Removed obsolete test class.

 ### 1.0.1